Zgpp/PhysicalComputing/final/readme.md

 ![006-creating-the-frame](https://cloud.githubusercontent.com/assets/21225598/25322221/fc751666-2882-11e7-935e-6f575502beee.jpg)

-Completion of the frame:
+Completion of the Frame:

 ![007-creating-the-frame](https://cloud.githubusercontent.com/assets/21225598/25322243/2486175e-2883-11e7-97e4-daf37c643d17.jpg)

-##Creating the Dispenser
+##The Dispenser

 After setting up the solenoids on the frame and re-wiring everything, I re-worked the code for the solenoids to release after 5 seconds.
 I wanted to incorporate a push button to initialize the Negroni cocktail but that caused some issues with the Arduino.
 In beginning the code was working and then all of a sudden the Arduino would not respond.
 I ended up burning my Arduino (again).
 I was able to replace it but figuring out how to have the button and solenoids working without burning my Arduino was very challenging.